yue/yue/docs/guides/js/getting_started.md

 })
 ```

-Please notice that you can only use Yue in the main process of Electron.
+Please note that you can only use Yue in the main process of Electron.

 [native-module]: https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md